khaldi-med/C_language/the_c_programming_lan/notes.md

 *  the expression ++n increments n before its value is used, while n++ increments n after its value has been used.
 This means that in a context where the value is being used, not just the effect, ++n and n++ are different.

+* C provides six operators for bit manipulation; these may only be applied to integral operands, that is, char, short, int, and long, whether signed or unsigned.

+  &    bitwise AND
+  ¦    bitwise inclusive OR
+  ^    bitwise exclusive OR
+  <<   left shift
+  >>   right shift
+  ~    one’s complement (unary)

 *